-This exhibition shows – for the first time ever in the Low Countries – works by two winners of the internationally renowned Carmignac Photojournalism award.
+This exhibition shows – for the first time ever in the Low Countries – works by Narciso Contreras, winner of the internationally renowned Carmignac Photojournalism award.

 Narciso Contreras won the Prix Carmignac in 2016 for his series ‘Libya: A Human Marketplace’, exposing human trafficking practices in Libya.
 His powerful images give a human face to the inhumane circumstances asylum seekers and illegal migrants are subject to in Libyan transit centers, waiting to be sold into modern day slavery.

-Narciso Contreras' work will be exhibited from June 24 until September 2.
+Narciso Contreras' work will be exhibited until September 30, due to success.

 About Prix Carmignac